 How to Easily Earn Your CEUs for Nursing

 First of all, what is a CEU?
 If you’re new to the nursing profession, you might not know what all the acronyms stand for.
-Many states require nurses to acquire a number of “contact hours”.
-Contact hours are basically just the number of hours spent on instruction, or the number of hours you spend in a class.
+Many states require nurses to acquire a number of “contact hours”, or the number of hours you spend in a class.
 CEUs are continuing education units (also referred to as CEs) and they reflect the time spent participating in a course or another approved activity.
 In addition, one CEU is the equivalent of 10 hours of instruction, or contact hours.

-So, in order to meet your contact hour requirements, you need to know exactly what those requirements are before you can start to research the course you need.
+In order to meet your contact hour requirements, you need to know exactly what those requirements are before you can start to research the course you need.
 And where you practice nursing will determine what you have to do.

 This site, Nursing CE Requirements by State, is a fantastic resource to get you started.
 Simply click on the state where you are board certified and it will tell you what you need to maintain your credentials.
 The site shows requirements for both RNs and LPNs.

 Once you know what you need to stay certified, then you can start to search for continuing education courses that will meet other key criteria.